stellarcyber/executive_report_generator/README.md

 The `report_template` directory contains:
 - `report-cover.jpg` -- image file used for the report cover.
 Replace this file with your own image/logo to customize the cover page of the report pdf.
 - `report.html.template` -- HTML template file for the report.
-Copy/paste into a new .template file in the report_template directory to customize the generated report or to add new sections with your own data.
+Copy/paste into a new .html.template file in the report_template directory to customize the generated report or to add new sections with your own data.
 Variables are rendered using the get_report_html() function in `report.py`.